ronshah37/ecomm-store-project/README.md

 - The live url must be added to appropriate field of the repository's "About" (top-right)
 - Both urls (code, and live) will be collected prior to the first deliverable being due
 - See the [project overview](https://www.notion.so/juneate/Project-Webstore-28443f753b344d60b0176a24e14f17c9) for details on submissions, as well as a form

+### Solution specific docs

+- This project is based on smart grocery powered by AI.
+- Project highlights the standard grocery features.
+AI features are not yet implemented.